cheytac2025/WD-Seatwork-2/readme.md

 ## Overview

-WD-Seatwrok-1 is a web development project designed to apply and demonstrate foundational skills in creating structured, styled, and responsive web pages.
+WD-Seatwrok-2 is a web development project designed to apply and demonstrate foundational skills in creating structured, styled, and responsive web pages.
 This project focuses on building clean layouts using HTML and CSS, while ensuring accessibility and user-friendly navigation.

-✨ Key Features:
-Responsive web design

-Organized header, footer, and content sections

-Custom styling for visual appeal

-Clean and semantic HTML structure
+✨Key Features
+-Fully responsive web design across all screen sizes -Fixed, well-structured header with logo and navigation links -Separate hero sections with different designs for each character -Consistent custom footer across all pages
+-Visually engaging background images and styled call-to-action buttons -Organized file structure using folders for pages and assets -Clean, semantic HTML with separate CSS for maintainability

 🚀 Technologies Used:
 HTML5